 - Choral and Instrumental Ensembles: Five bands (Falcon Marching Band, Wind Symphony, Concert Band, University Band and Athletic Band); two Jazz Lab Bands; an orchestra (the Bowling Green Philharmonia); five choral groups (Collegiate Chorale, A Cappella Choir, University Men’s Chorus, University Women’s Chorus and University Choral Society); more than 20 instrumental and vocal chamber music ensembles; about 700 student participants in all groups.

-- Faculty Artist/Scholar Series: Performances and lectures by BGSU’s resident faculty.
+- Faculty Artist/Scholar Series: Weekly performances and lectures by BGSU music faculty.